Population structure (genetics): Role in genetic epidemiology

 Population structure can be a problem for association studies, such as case-control studies, where the association between the trait of interest and locus could be incorrect.
 As an example, in a study population of Europeans and East Asians, an association study of chopstick usage may "discover" a gene in the Asian individuals that leads to chopstick use.
 However, this is a spurious relationship as the genetic variant is simply more common in Asians than in Europeans.
 Also, actual genetic findings may be overlooked if the locus is less prevalent in the population where the case subjects are chosen.
 For this reason, it was common in the 1990s to use family-based data where the effect of population structure can easily be controlled for using methods such as the transmission disequilibrium test (TDT).

 Phenotypes (measurable traits), such as height or risk for heart disease, are the product of some combination of genes and environment.
-These traits can be predicted using polygenic scores, which seek to isolate and estimate the contribution of genetics to a trait by summing the effects of many individual genetic variants.
-To construct a score, researchers first enrol participants in an association study to estimate the contribution of each genetic variant.
+These traits can be estimated using polygenic scores, which seek to isolate and estimate the contribution of genetics to a trait by summing the effects of many individual genetic variants.
+To construct a score, researchers first enroll participants in an association study to estimate the contribution of each genetic variant.
 Then, they can use the estimated contributions of each genetic variant to calculate a score for the trait for an individual who was not in the original association study.
 If structure in the study population is correlated with environmental variation, then the polygenic score is no longer measuring the genetic component alone.

 Several methods can at least partially control for this confounding effect.
 The genomic control method was introduced in 1999 and is a relatively nonparametric method for controlling the inflation of test statistics.
 It is also possible to use unlinked genetic markers to estimate each individual's ancestry proportions from some K subpopulations, which are assumed to be unstructured.
 More recent approaches make use of principal component analysis (PCA), as demonstrated by Alkes Price and colleagues, or by deriving a genetic relationship matrix (also called a kinship matrix) and including it in a linear mixed model (LMM).

 PCA and LMMs have become the most common methods to control for confounding from population structure.
 Though they are likely sufficient for avoiding false positives in association studies, they are still vulnerable to overestimating effect sizes of marginally associated variants and can substantially bias estimates of polygenic scores and trait heritability.
 If environmental effects are related to a variant that exists in only one specific region (for example, a pollutant is found in only one city), it may not be possible to correct for this population structure effect at all.
 For many traits, the role of structure is complex and not fully understood, and incorporating it into genetic studies remains a challenge and is an active area of research.